 In 1994, a stolen light plane flown by Frank Eugene Corder crashed on White House grounds, instantly killing him.

-On April 19, 1995, the Oklahoma City bombing prompted increased security measures at the White House, leading to the closure of Pennsylvania Avenue to vehicular traffic.
+On April 19, 1995, the Oklahoma City bombing served as a catalyst for increased security measures around the White House.

-On May 20, 1995, as a response to the Oklahoma City bombing of April 19, 1995, the United States Secret Service closed off Pennsylvania Avenue to vehicular traffic in front of the White House.
+On May 20, 1995, following the Oklahoma City bombing, the United States Secret Service closed Pennsylvania Avenue to vehicular traffic in front of the White House.

-In September 2003, White House tours resumed on a limited basis for groups making prior arrangements through Congressional representatives or embassies, with background checks, after being suspended due to the September 11 attacks.
+In September 2003, White House tours resumed on a limited basis with prior arrangements and background checks, after being suspended due to the September 11 attacks.

-In 2003, the Bush administration reinstalled solar thermal heaters to heat water for landscape maintenance personnel and for the presidential pool and spa.
+In 2003, the Bush administration reinstalled solar thermal heaters.
+These units are used to heat water for landscape maintenance personnel and for the presidential pool and spa.
+One hundred sixty-seven solar photovoltaic grid-tied panels were installed at the same time on the roof of the maintenance facility.

 On May 12, 2005, the White House was evacuated after an unauthorized aircraft approached the grounds.
-The pilot, a student, was forced to land and was found to have accidentally breached the airspace.
+The pilot, a student, was forced to land nearby.

-During the 2005 presidential inauguration, NASAMS (Norwegian Advanced Surface-to-Air Missile System) units were used to patrol the airspace over Washington, D.C.
-The same units have since been used to protect the president and all airspace around the White House.
+During the 2005 presidential inauguration, NASAMS units patrolled the airspace over Washington, D.C. and have since been used to protect the President and the airspace around the White House.

-On June 23, 2006, a century-old American Elm tree on the north side of the White House fell during a storm amid intense flooding.
+On June 23, 2006, a century-old American elm tree on the north side of the White House fell during a storm and intense flooding.

 In 2007, the White House was ranked second on the American Institute of Architects list of America's Favorite Architecture.